 Upon arriving into Canada they made their way to New Westminster, B.C., where there was a sawmill that went by the name of Fraser Mills.
 They were hired to work in the sawmill but as the Fall weather neared it became very cold and he decided that he’d like to return to San Francisco.
 However, at the border they would not let them cross saying that they were British subjects and now he had to stay in Canada.

-He proceeded to work at Fraser Mills, which was located in New Westminster, BC.
-He lived on Fraser St, in Vancouver, sharing a small house with another family.
+He continued to work at Fraser Mills which was located in New Westminster, BC.
+He lived on Fraser Street in Vancouver, sharing a small house with another family.

-His main goal was to save money and start his own business.
-He was able to purchase a truck in 1941 and now he had established himself as a businessman with customers who purchased wood for their stoves.
-He now worked at a sawmill in Vancouver, called Robinson Hackett, in the evening, and during the day he was busy selling wood and establishing customers.
-At the start of the Second World War the Canadian government interred all Japanese people from the Lower Mainland to other parts of British Columbia.
-The majority of the Japanese men were fishermen, therefore many of their homes were close to the water in the Kitsilano area.
-After internment, the Canadian Government sold these homes for low value enabling many South Asian immigrants, including Sham Singh, to purchase their first homes which were located between Burrard Street and the existing Granville Street Bridge.
+His main goal was to save money and start his own business and eventually he was able to purchase a truck in 1941 and establish himself as a businessman with customers who purchased wood for their stoves.
+In the evenings he worked at the Robinson Hackett sawmill in Vancouver and during the day he was busy selling wood and establishing customers.
+At the start of the Second World War the Canadian government interned all Japanese people from the Lower Mainland to other parts of British Columbia.
+The majority of the Japanese men were fishermen and therefore many of their homes were close to the water in the Kitsilano area.
+After the internment, the Canadian Government sold these homes for low value enabling many South Asian immigrants, including Sham Singh, to purchase their first homes which were located between Burrard Street and the existing Granville Street Bridge.

 With his business enterprising knowledge he decided to start purchasing property as he had a growing family.
 He now had 4 sons so he was concerned about the future.
 The family lived in Kitsilano and attended the original Sikh Temple located on West 2nd Avenue.
 Life was busy and Sham Singh purchased properties all through his working life: for example, two houses on 2nd Avenue, an apartment complex, 2 houses on 4th avenue which were later expropriated for the Granville Street Bridge to accommodate the off ramp to 4th avenue.
 He also purchased property along the Fraser River on Lu Lu Island, now known as Richmond, B.C.

 Many families when they emigrated from the Punjab did not use a surname.
-The men were known by Singh and women used Kour.
+The men were known by Singh and women used Kaur.
 Therefore it was in the early fifties that children at school were being asked for a surname.
-Sham Singh’s son, who was at the University of British Columbia chose the spelling of their surname DUSANJ.
+Sham Singh’s son, who was at the University of British Columbia chose the spelling of their surname as Dusanj.